fffergal/fructify/README.md

 pip-sync dev-requirements.txt requirements.txt
 ```

 Each .py file in the api directory is an endpoint.
-Each module defines a WSGI
+Each module defines a Flask
 application called app.
-Decorate the app with `fructify.tracing.with_tracing` to
+Use `fructify.tracing.with_flask_tracing` on the app to
 instrument it.
+The app must have one route which matches the path of the file,
+e.g. `api/v1/debug.py` has a route for `/api/v1/debug`.

 Run tests with `tox`.
 Lint code with `flake8`.
 Format code with `black .`.